How To Start Your Content Creator Website

 Quality Content

 Your website will need engaging content that your audience wants to read, listen to, or watch.
-Your articles, videos, or podcast episodes should be the focus of your website.
+Your articles, videos, or audio content should be the focus of your website.
 You want to catch the website visitors' attention with something compelling to read.
-Help them spend time on your site, going from one piece of content to the next, and seeing your advertisers or other paid offers along the way.
+Help them spend time on your website, going from one piece of content to the next and seeing your advertisers or other paid offers along the way.

 Strong Branding